kb:time_sync:time_synchronization_in_virtual_machines

 Other resources:

 In early versions of VMware the time inside a VM was jumping back and forth so much that programs like ntpd were unable to discipline the system time in the VM successfully, so the general advice was just to let the hypervisor adjust the VM's time in periodic intervals.
-In current VMware versions this has been very much improved, so VMware suggests to install NTP in each VM, if the VM runs Linux or Windows:
+In current VMware versions this has been very much improved, so VMware (now part of Broadcom) suggests to install NTP in each VM, if the VM runs Linux or Windows:

 Note: